-Turkey’s parliament set to vote on Sweden’s NATO bid this week: Reports
+Turkey’s parliament approves Sweden’s NATO bid

-Turkey endorsed Finland’s membership bid in April but, along with Hungary, has kept Sweden waiting.
+Turkey endorsed Finland’s membership bid in April but, along with Hungary, kept Sweden waiting.

-The Turkish parliament is set to debate Sweden’s NATO membership bid after months of delays that have strained Ankara’s ties with its Western allies, with a vote expected this week.
+Turkey’s parliament has approved Sweden’s NATO membership bid after more than four hours of debates.

-The debate in the Grand National Assembly is due to take place on Tuesday, state media reported, with a vote likely the same day.
-The AFP news agency reported that the vote could be held on Thursday.
+The legislators ratified Sweden’s accession protocol by 287 votes to 55, with four abstentions on Tuesday.

 Keep readinglist of 3 items